that600ccbrah/YimMenu-Scripts/README.md

 # YimMenu-Scripts
-Some simple lua scripts for 1.70
+Some simple lua scripts for 1.71
+LEGACY ONLY